 The studio will follow the Cy-Fair ISD calendar.
 Lessons will be taught on teacher in-service days.
 The first full month of instruction is September and the last is May, with a week off for Thanksgiving, two weeks for the Winter holidays, and a week off for Spring Break.

 During the year, several performance opportunities are made available to students.
 These events provide further incentive to practice and excel, and can have a positive effect on a student’s sense of accomplishment.
 Recitals build confidence and reinforce the concept that good practice habits result in good performers.

-Students scheduled to perform for recitals are required to attend and perform.
+Students scheduled to perform in the recital are required to attend the entire performance.
 Except in cases of family emergency or illness, students may not “drop out” of the program.
 Such behavior affects the entire recital and is not fair to the other performers (nor is it fair to the instructor!).

 Performers must be at the performance venue no later than twenty minutes before the beginning of the recital.
 Participating students and their families are expected to remain for the duration of the recital, thereby providing a respectful, consistent audience for all performers.

 In addition to the recitals, I try to have two or three "coffee house" events during the year to provide students with additional performance opportunities.In These events are less formal and take place at local coffee houses or musical venues.
 Students may bring family and friends to watch their performances, but may come and go more freely than one would in a formal recital setting.
 As always, though, they are encouraged to hang around, support their friends and fellow studio members, and patronize the venue.

 Monthly payment reminders or invoices are sent out on or before the last Saturday of the month for the upcoming month.
 Payment for the entire invoiced amount is due on the first day of the month (with the exception of the first “trial” month of lessons, which may be paid individually at the weekly lesson time).
 If payment is not received by the seventh day of the month, a late fee of $25 will be added.